PFTL/pftl_pelican/content/blog/31_Threads_Part_1.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: starting-and-synchronizing-threads
 date: '2019-08-06'
 description: Learn how threads in Python can help you develop better code
-header: '{illustration}python1-01.png'
+image: '/images/python1-01_JBbb9vt.width-800.png'
 subtitle: Learn how threads in Python can help you develop better code
-tags: 'threads, async, multithreading, parallel'
+tags: [threads, async, multithreading, parallel]
 title: Starting and Synchronizing Threads
+Series: Parallelizing
 ---

 If you have developed code for long enough, probably you have faced the